isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

   )
   SELECT * FROM s1

+This query returns 530 tumor sample barcodes with at least one known somatic mutation.
+(The TCGA Biospecimen table includes information for a total of 553 UCEC tumor samples, but some may have not been sequenced or may have no somatic mutations -- the former being more likely than the latter.)
-This query returns 530 tumor sample barcodes, so almost all of the samples had at least one somatic mutation.
-As a reminder, somatic mutations are variants in the DNA that are found when comparing the tumor sequence to the 'matched normal' sequence (typically from a blood sample, but sometimes from adjacent tissue).
+Recall that somatic mutations are variants in the DNA that are found when comparing the tumor sequence to the 'matched normal' sequence (typically from a blood sample, but sometimes from adjacent tissue).
-Next, for all these samples, we'll want the samples that also have gene expression available.
+Next, for all these samples, we'll want to restrict our analysis to samples for which we also have mRNA expression data:

 .. code-block:: sql